edvega/appliances-prices/README.md

-# automation-test
+# appliances-prices
- Automation exercise for automation tester position
+ Appliances prices tracker to buy things for my new place